Section 18 of the Constitution Act, 1867: Outline of privileges

 Of these rights and privileges, the right of the house to regulate its own affairs, and the power to discipline, are the most important.

+Judicial interpretation

+The Supreme Court of Canada has held that Parliament has the authority to change parliamentary privileges under this section.
+However, amendments must be consistent with the basic principles of parliamentary government.

 Related provisions of the Constitution Act, 1867

 The Preamble to the Constitution Act, 1867 provides that Canada is to have a Constitution "similar in principle to that of the United Kingdom", which has been held to be an additional constitutional basis for parliamentary privilege.